South Kesteven: Towns and parishes

-Local area forums

-The district council organizes six Local Area Forums (formerly called Local Area Assemblies) which are designed as a medium by which county, district and town/parish councillors, together with local officials, consult the public in the relevant parts of the district.

-Representation

-Although Lincolnshire County Council, and its funding, is often weighted towards the Greater Lincoln area, the Leader of the county council is Martin Hill OBE, who represents Folkingham Rural, in the east of the district.
-Peter Robinson, who represents Market Deeping and West Deeping, is one of the two Deputy Leaders of the county council.
-Sue Woolley, who represents Bourne Abbey, is also on the Executive of the county council.

 Demographics

 There was a population of 124,745 in the district at the 2001 census; it is the second-largest district in Lincolnshire by population after East Lindsey.
 However, it has the most people in the county aged under 19 and 25–49.
 It has the most university-educated people in the county and the healthiest people.
 It has the most employed people in the county – 61,000.
 The median age of the district is 39.

 The district is the second least deprived in Lincolnshire, after North Kesteven.
 60% of the district live in the towns.
-Sixteen of the villages are Local Service Centres.
+Fifteen of the villages are classed as "larger villages" in the district's local plan.
 In the 2001 census, the district had 58,033 dwellings.
 For Lower Level Super Output Areas (around 1,500 population), there are 18 in the top 10% least deprived in England; around 30,000 people.